marcllort/CanITravelTo_Backend/readme.md

 To stress test the backend, I used the chrome extension named [RestfulStress](https://chrome.google.com/webstore/detail/restful-stress/lljgneahfmgjmpglpbhmkangancgdgeb).

 ### Data Retriever
 Coded in Go.
-Responsible of updating the Covid daily data, in the future will handle other Database related functions.
+Responsible for updating the Covid daily data, in the future will handle other Database related functions.
 It uses a Go-Cronjob to update the data every day at 10:30 AM.

 ### Business Handler
 Coded in Go.
-Responsible of handling all the requests.
+Responsible for handling all the requests.
 Uses Gin-gonic to handle the endpoints and the TLS certificate for the https web.

 ## Docker
 The different microservices are being run with docker-compose in the EC2 AWS instance.